Search

 Photo de deux aérateurs mécaniques

 Furnaces generate a lot of heat, which rises to the roof.
-To lower the temperature on the upper floor of the building, ventilators are placed on the roof, facilitating the evacuation of heat to the outside.
+To lower the temperature on the upper floors of the building, ventilators are placed on the roof, facilitating the evacuation of heat to the outside.

 Photo d'un aérateur mécanique et d'un aérateur naturel